CallMeL/Empathetic-Dialogue-System/src/evaluation/README.md

 ### 3.1.
 BLEU (Bilingual Evaluation Understudy)

-- Measures **n-gram overlap** between reference text and model-generated text
+- Measures **n-gram overlap** between reference text and model-generated text.
 - **Limitation:** Cannot capture long-range dependencies, reordering, or more nuanced semantic elements.
 - BLEU typically ranges from 0 to 1, where:
     - O indicates no overlap at all between the model output and the reference
     - 1 indicates a perfect overlap, the generated text is identical to the reference in terms of n-grams
+- Doesn't evaluate if the sequence as a whole makes sense and if it is emotionally aligned with the input
+- BLEU does not require a language model because directly compares n-grams (word sequences) between the generated output and reference sentences to assess similarity.
+It doesn’t rely on the probability distribution of words but rather on the overlap of word sequences.

 - **Example**
     ```
     Reference: "I feel very sad today"